Kristofer Wåhlander: Education

+Activities in Russia

-Served as artistic director for the Nordic Music Festival in St. Petersburg from 2004 to 2007.
+Wåhlander served as artistic director for the Nordic Music Festival in St. Petersburg from 2004 to 2007.

 In 2008, he founded the Music at the Fort festival which turned the former military island of Flakfort into a festival of classical music.

-Has also worked with the St. Petersburg Philharmonic Orchestra, the Kaliningrad Symphony Orchestra, the Iceland Symphony Orchestra, St. Petersburg State Symphony Orchestra, The St. Petersburg State Hermitage Orchestra, the academy of the Mariinsky Theater, South Juthland Symphony Orchestra and others.
+Has also worked with the St. Petersburg Philharmonic Orchestra, the Kaliningrad Symphony Orchestra, the Iceland Symphony Orchestra, St. Petersburg State Symphony Orchestra, The St. Petersburg State Hermitage Orchestra and the academy of the Mariinsky Theater.